VirtualBrainLab/vbl-docs/source/ephys_link/development.md

 ### 1. The Server

-At its core, Ephys Link is a WebSocket server that is used to communicate between client applications and manipulator platforms.
+At its core, Ephys Link is a Python-based WebSocket server that is used to communicate between client applications and manipulator platforms.
 The server declares a standardized set of websocket events that clients can call to enact platform specific manipulator API calls.
 All events, their inputs, and return values are